Bureau of Curriculum and Instruction

 - Special Diploma, Option 2.

 Graduation Program PlanningThe Florida Virtual Campus (FLVC) provides a variety of online services for students from Florida's public high schools, colleges, and universities.
-FLVC's academic advising services make it easy for high school students to prepare for college or a career after graduation.
-Students can monitor their progress by running evaluations against their transcript information and the requirements for high school graduation, college and career readiness, and Bright Futures Scholarships.
+FLVC's academic advising services make it easy for high school students to prepare for college or a career after graduation by enabling them to monitor their transcripts to assess how they are progressing for high school graduation, college and career readiness, and Bright Futures Scholarships.
 In addition, they can explore Florida's college and university offerings (both traditional and distance learning programs), learn about financial aid, and apply for admission.
 Dual enrolled high school students and those in accelerated education programs can even access online library resources used within Florida's colleges and universities.
 For more information, visit http://www.flvc.org.

 The Florida Counseling for Future Education Handbook is annually updated to provide school counselors and advisors with a comprehensive academic advising resource to guide students with planning for postsecondary education in Florida.